KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 I had the good fortune to get to know [Simon](https://github.com/simonw/) when he was the moderator of a ["State of Django" panel](https://youtu.be/TrAFQW7Wza0) that I took part in at [DjangoCon US 2018](https://2018.djangocon.us/) and I've been following him on Twitter ever since.
 One of the original creators of the [Django](https://en.wikipedia.org/wiki/Django_(web_framework)) web development framework at the Lawrence Journal World, Simon can often be found discovering novel ways of doing things.
 So, when he comes across an "interesting" idea, I tend to take notice.

 While looking at Hacker News, Simon had come across the idea of a self-rewriting README.md.
-The idea originated from a project called [TIL (Today I Learned)](https://github.com/jbranchaud/til), created by [Josh Branchaud](https://github.com/jbranchaud/).
+The idea originated from a project called [TIL (Today I Learned)](https://github.com/jbranchaud/til), created by [Josh Branchaud](https://github.com/jbranchaud/) that was inspired by a [thoughtbot](https://github.com/thoughtbot/til) project of the same name.

 <!--
 ![](til-100-days-of-code-version-images/simon_tweet.png)